Robert Clark (film executive): Biography

 In 1948, Clark became Executive in Charge of Production at Elstree.

 In 1949, he announced ABPC would make ten films at a total cost of £2 million.
 He was heavily reliant on the choices of his scenario director, Frederick Gotfurt.
 Clark lost nearly £530,000 on production in his first two years in charge and recouped only £330,000 in distribution.
 He reduced production costs by remaking old company properties, co-financing with the NFFC and going into co productions.
-However he also championed musicals in colour such as Happy Go Lucky.

 According to writers Sue Harper and Vince Porter, the films in which Clark had the most personal interest were The Dam Busters (1955), The Good Companions (1957) and The Moonraker (1958).

 In 1955 Clark had his own chain of cinemas, Caledonian Cinemas.

 He was removed from his position as head of production in January 1958 after a series of clashes with Warner Bros and was replaced with C.J.
 Latta.
-Associated British announced "In order to free Mr. Robert Clark for other important work in connection with the future development of the Corporation, the board of Associated British Picture Corporation has decided to relieve him of his executive responsibilities at Elstree Studios."
 Following his removal as Director of Production at Elstree Studios, Clark was appointed Chief Executive and Deputy Chairman of ABPC, a position he retained until the takeover of the group by EMI in 1969, a move fiercely opposed by Clark and most fellow directors.

 Clark was chairman of the NFFC from 1970 to 1977.